VPAC/superlinux/supercomputingwithlinux.md

 The `sort` command also have a very useful option for sorting by columns.
 Delimites can be established with the `-t` option (e.g., `-t,` for comma separated values) and fields with the the `-k` option (e.g., sort by the second field in numeric order in a comma separated file would be `sort -t, -nk2 fiename.csv`)

 To filter repeated lines in a text file use `uniq`.
 The standard syntax is `uniq [options] [input file] [output file]`.
 A simple example is `uniq repeats.txt unique.txt`.
-It is sometimes with sort to create a sorted file of unique lines, e.g., `sort repeats.txt | uniq > sortuniq.txt`, although `sort` also can do this with the `-u` option.
+It is sometimes with sort to create a sorted file of unique lines, e.g., `sort repeats.txt | uniq > sortuniq.txt`.
+The combination of `sort` and `uniq` can be used to remove from the content file in the removals files(e.g., `sort content.txt removals.txt | uniq -u`).

 ## 4.9 System Information Commands